mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 > An implementation of the singleton pattern must provide global access to that instance.

 What a priori appears as a benefit for preventing us from having to pass context information, generates coupling.
-The reference to the singleton cannot be changed according to the environment (development, production), nor can dynamic strategy changes related to the current load be made, it cannot be replaced by a double test and it prevents us from making changes due to the possible ripple effect.
+The reference to the singleton can't be changed according to the environment (development, production), nor can dynamic strategy changes related to the current load be made, it can't be replaced by a double test and it prevents us from making changes due to the possible ripple effect.

 [Coupling - The one and only software design problem](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Coupling%20-%20The%20one%20and%20only%20software%20design%20problem/readme.md)